jlperona-teaching/ecs390-spring20/syllabus/syllabus.md

 My hope was that the course would prove useful to instructors across the spectrum of prior teaching experience.

 This fourth iteration follows the third in its goals.
-However, given what's currently happening in the world and here at UC Davis, there will be a bigger focus on online teaching.
+However, given what's currently happening in the world and here at UC Davis, there will be a bigger focus on online teaching this time.

 ### Official Description